 To: Environmental Protection Agency

-Strengthening truck standards is a simple step, and we can and must continue to do more to protect vulnerable communities from air pollution and climate change.
+This is a simple step, and we can and must continue to do more to protect vulnerable communities from air pollution and mercury pollution.
 I want my kids to know that we did everything we could to protect their future.

 Thank you again for your time and your consideration.